itsmnjn/keepsafe/README.md

 Decrypted files will have `.dec` appended, instead.

 **Note:** Keepsafe will not warn upon an incorrect passphrase being entered to decrypt a file.
 The "decrypted" file will just turn out to be unreadable junk.
 Couldn't figure out a way to verify the correct key 🤷‍

+## Todo

+- [ ] Use an actual KDF instead of SHA-256 for generating the key
+- [ ] Append a HMAC blob to the encrypted data for key validation and message authentication
+- [ ] Error check all the functions!